with founder Steve Rock

 However here on my website blog I feel I need to address why I march for the cause of equality and justice for all.

 First to explain, I don't match up to any political party.
 I'm something of a mix of both liberal and conservative views.
-For example I believe states should largely govern themselves, I believe in legal gun rights and find exvessive gun laws to be only harmful to legal sales and in no way preventing criminals from getting weapons.
-I believe in equality, LGBTQ+ and women's rights, and that no one should be above the law including those who enforce it.
+For example I believe states should largely govern themselves, I believe in legal gun rights and find exvessive gun laws to be only harmful to legal ownership and in no way preventing criminals from getting weapons.
+I believe in equality, LGBTQ+ and women's rights, and that no one should be above the law including those who enforce or legislate it.
 I wish to see police reform in a way that mirrors what we see in other countries, with more training and education required to become and stay a police officer, body cams that are monitored by both internal police review teams and community oversight committee members, and for officers to be safe from any type of termination or retribution for reporting when their colleagues step out of line.
 I don't want to see an end to the police force, I have many friends that are officers and I have had both great and not so great experiences with the police, I understand that they are largely just normal people trying to do an uncertain and harrowing job.
 To want to protect one's community is a noble cause.

 I also want to see education programs and community health and outreach programs that help to eliminate the creation of criminals in our youth, as no one grows up wanting to be a criminal.
 They become one to survive when they feel normal life is not something they have access to.